At a Glance

 Elevate Your Head

-Elevating the head at night could help reduce feelings of congestion.
-Lying down often makes congestion worse, perhaps because of changes in blood flow that occur in this position.
+Sleeping with your head elevated could help reduce feelings of congestion.
+Lying down often makes sinus congestion worse, perhaps because of changes in blood flow that occur in this position.

 Some people find it easiest to use a wedge pillow to keep the head elevated while sleeping.
 It may also be helpful to use a thick pillow or two regular pillows under the head.